(syllabus and calendar)

 A procedural programming language, such as C, has its own advantages (such as performance) and disadvantages (non-portability, need for careful memory management).
 Java does not perform as fast as native C. However, Java does have the advantages of object-oriented programming over procedural programming for code reuse and customization (including the custom data types known as classes): encapsulation, inheritance, and polymorphism.

 An object is an instance of a class.
 A class is a template for instantiating (and initializing) objects.
-A class has methods and fields.
+A class can have fields, constructors, and methods.

 HelloWorld.java is mostly procedural.
 We did not instantiate an object of type HelloWorld: